Love ‘em or hate ‘em, managers are crucial to every organization.

 6. What was the reaction after that happened?

 See how the candidate relates to their team while putting out a fire, and if they're someone who can take responsibility for their actions.
+If they deflect or throw their team members under the bus, they may not be manager material.

 7. What was the best day at work you’ve had in the past three months?